RocketChat/helm-charts/rocketchat/README.md

 This chart provides several ways to manage the Connection for MongoDB
 * Values passed to the chart (externalMongodbUrl, externalMongodbOplogUrl)
-* An ExistingSecret containing the MongoURL and MongoOplogURL
+* An ExistingMongodbSecret containing the MongoURL and MongoOplogURL
 ```yaml
 apiVersion: v1
 kind: Secret